Nathan McSweeney: International career

 McSweeney captained Australia A against the touring India A side during the 2024–25 season.
 He opened the batting for the first time in first-class cricket in the second match of the series, having been earmarked for a role as opener for the full Australian side later in the summer.
 At the conclusion of the match, he was named in Australia's team to play against the touring Indian Test side.

 McSweeney made his Test debut in the first match of the series at Perth.
 He made 10 runs in his first innings in international cricket before recording a duck in his second.
 He played in the second and third matches of the series, making scores of 39, 10 not out, nine and four before being dropped ahead of the fourth Test match, making way for debutant Sam Konstas.
 The decision caused some controversy, coming after only three matches.

-In January 2025, McSweeney was recalled to the Test squad as part of a two Test series against Sri Lanka, however didn't make an appearance in the series.
+In January 2025, McSweeney was recalled to the Test squad as part of a two-Test series against Sri Lanka, but didn't play in either match.